 School safety, Crisis management, Emergency preparedness need to be more than just process in our schools today.
 Fire protection, safety from intruders, weather and other possible natural hazards are of prime importance in our system but today we need to look far beyond and create a further protection shield for ourselves from pollution, heat and cold waves, dangerous mosquitoes and pests and this list is becoming progressive.
 At Ardee we have employed a combination of technology and human efforts to try and remain above potential hazards in our day to day functioning.

-Entry/exit of all persons in the school is being logged in through lanyards with RFID cards (Radio Frequency Identification cards) with in and out timing specified.
-At any point, there is a clear record of when the student is in the school premises or has exited the school premises with an instant text message going to the parents’ registered mobile number.
-This has been/is being done for all teaching staff, support staff and visitors also.
-The RFID cards serve as photo identity cards which will be displayed by anyone while on campus.
+Entry/exit of all persons in the school is being logged in through lanyards with RFID cards (Radio Frequency Identification cards) with arrival and dispersal timing specified.
+At any point, there is a clear record of when the student has entered the school premises or has exited the school premises with an instant text message going to the parents’ registered mobile number.
+This has been/is being done for all teaching staff.
+The RFID cards serve as photo identity cards which will be shown by anyone while on campus.

 All our school buses are fitted with a GPS system-Safetrax.
 Guidelines laid out by Supreme Court are followed.
 The female attendant accompanying students is verified by the police and undergoes regular training.

-The Crisis Management Team comprising representation from all stake holders meet at regular intervals to review existing policies ad procedures and upgrade systems.
+The Crisis Management Team comprising representation from all stake holders meet at regular intervals to review existing policies and procedures and upgrade systems.

-The school has a designated Health Officer who will ensure basic screening of staff for medical ailments/infections at their time of joining by ensuring that a basic medical check is carried out.
+The school has a designated Nurse who will ensure basic screening of staff for medical ailments/infections at their time of joining by ensuring that a basic medical check is carried out.
 Thereafter, the exercise shall be repeated annually for all staff, attendants who come in daily contact with children.